25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 nautical rope interior design

 You don’t need to go full Pirates of the Caribbean to appreciate nautical rope accents.
-Just a few touches can add that rugged, homey feel without making your rig look like a theme park ride.
+A few touches can add that rugged, homey feel without making your rig look like a theme park ride.

 Mix it with some driftwood, and you build an authentic coastal atmosphere.
 It brings that chill California vibe right into your van, no matter where you park for the night.